-FLL Championship Head Project Presentation Judge Chris Douse, IPFW, Assistant Director of Office of Diversity and Multicultural Affairs B.A.
+FLL Championship Lead Project Presentation Judge Chris Douse, IPFW, Assistant Director of Office of Diversity and Multicultural Affairs B.A.
 Communication, IPFW M.S.M., Indiana Wesleyan University

 Mr. Douse advises students and coordinates the academic support and various pre-college summer programs supported by the office including the Summer Youth Program.
 He also serves as a consultant for L.E.A.D.
 (Leadership, Empowerment, Action, and Development), specializing in the area of communication and empowerment.
 Mr. Douse was instrumental in collaborating on a number of STEM outreach programs with the ETCS Outreach Office which included his office's 2006 Summer Youth Program that focused on VEX Robotics.
 He is also a collaborator with the InSITE (Indiana Students Investigating Technology and Engineering) Challenges for high school students.
-This is Mr. Douse's sixth year as a judge and his fourth year as Lead Judge in the project category.
+This is Mr. Douse's seventh year as a judge and his fifth year as Lead Judge in the project category.

-Scott Armstrong, Director, Special Programs, ITT Industries Aerospace and Communications BA, Physics, William Jewell College MS, Physics, University of Missouri Ph.D., Optical Engineering, University of Rochester
+Scott Armstrong, retired engineer, ITT BA, Physics, William Jewell College MS, Physics, University of Missouri Ph.D., Optical Engineering, University of Rochester

 Dr. Armstrong has spent his 33 year career in advanced product development for space based electro-optical and rf/microwave sensor systems.
-He has been at ITT since 1995 and has led the space systems engineering and the Fort Wayne space engineering groups at the director level before assuming his current position in special programs management.
+He is retired from ITT in space systems engineering.
 Earlier in his career, he held a number of engineering management positions in the government and at The Aerospace Corporation and Aerojet Electronic System Division in Los Angeles where he and his family lived for 17 years.
 Scott has been involved in every aspect of product development including concept development, systems engineering, design, integration and test as well as user support.
-This is Scott's sixth year as a judge in various categories.
+This is Scott's seventh year as a judge in various categories.

 Michael Columbia, IPFW, Associate Professor, Department of Chemistry B.S.
-Chemistry, Indiana University South Bend
+Chemistry, Indiana University South Bend Ph.D.

-Ph.D.
 Analytical Chemistry, Iowa State University

 Dr. Columbia has taught courses in general chemistry and analytical chemistry at IPFW for fifteen years.
 His research projects have probed chemistry at solid surfaces with emphasis on catalysis and electrodeposition.
 He is also interested in developing new laboratory experiences for introductory courses that expand the uses of digital data acquisition and demonstrate the role chemistry plays in producing color in works of art.
 Dr. Columbia has served as the Judge Coordinator of the Northeast Indiana Regional Science and Engineering Fair for over four years.
-This is Dr. Columbia's first year as a FLL judge.
+This is Dr. Columbia's second year as a FLL judge.

-Gary R. Dostal, Adjunct Faculty, Ivy Tech Community College Retired - Verizon Manager of Employee Communications B.S., M.A, ABD Journalism & Communications, University of Minnesota
+Gary R. Dostal, Retired - Verizon Manager of Employee Communications B.S., M.A, ABD Journalism & Communications, University of Minnesota

 Mr. Dostal is a Verizon retiree with twenty-five years as a public affairs professional with managerial experience in both public relations, lobbying and employee communications.
-Currently an adjunct faculty member in the Communications Department at Ivy Tech Community College, Mr. Dostal has also taught at the University of Saint Francis.
+Since retiring Mr. Dostal has taught at the University of Saint Francis and Ivy Tech Community College.
 Prior to his telecommunications career, he taught for thirteen years in higher education at the University of Wisconsin - River Falls, St. Cloud State University and Normandale Community College where he also was the Director of Forensics and coached several award winning speech teams.
-This is Mr. Dostal's sixth year as a judge in the project category.
+This is Mr. Dostal's seventh year as a judge in the project category.

-Kim McDonald, IPFW, Professor, Division of Organizational Leadership and Supervision B.S.
+Kim McDonald, IPFW, Professor, Chair, Division of Organizational Leadership and Supervision B.S.
 Communications M.S.
 Communications Ph.D.
 Ball State University

 Dr. McDonald focuses her research interests on gender issues in management development; ethics in human resource development; and teaching innovations/issues in leadership education.
 She is the Chair of the Division of OLS and recently successfully facilitated the establishment of a Master Degree program in Organizational Leadership and Supervision at IPFW.
-This is Dr. McDonald's fourth year as a judge.
+This is Dr. McDonald's fifth year as a judge.